-Fair value is determined based on the Group's valuation methodology, which is either determined using recent transactions, discounted cash flow models or the Black Scholes pricing model.
+Fair value is determined based on the Group's valuation methodology, which is either determined using market comparables, discounted cash flow models, yield analysis, recent transactions or the Black Scholes pricing model.

 In using a valuation methodology based on the discounting of forecasted cash flows of the Portfolio Company, significant judgment is required in the development of an appropriate discount rate to be applied to the forecasted cash flows.
 The assumptions incorporated in the valuation methodologies used to estimate the enterprise value consists primarily of unobservable Level 3 inputs, including management assumptions based on judgment.
+For example, from time to time, a Portfolio Company has exposure to potential or actual litigation.
 In evaluating the impact on the valuation for such items, the amount that a market participant would consider in estimating fair value is considered.
 These estimates are highly subjective, based on the Group's assessment of the potential outcome(s) and the related impact on the fair value of such potential outcome(s).
 A change in these assumptions could have a material impact on the determination of fair value.